Chunksaah Records

-Chunksaah Records is an Asbury Park, New Jersey, formerly New Brunswick, New Jersey–based independent record label founded in 1993 by The Bouncing Souls.
+Chunksaah Records is an American independent record label founded in 1993 by The Bouncing Souls.
 The label started as a means for the band to release their own recordings, but ended up releasing material by other punk bands, mostly from the New Jersey area, as well.
 It is named after a benefactor, Timmy Chunks.

 The label issues new material and vinyl re-releases.
 For example, The Bouncing Souls' The Gold Record was released on CD by Epitaph Records but Chunksaah released the vinyl album.